EngineeringSoftware/math-comp-corpus/README.md

 # MathComp Corpus

-A corpus of code for the [Coq proof assistant](https://coq.inria.fr) along with several machine-readable representations, derived from verification projects related to the [Mathematical Components][math-comp-website] (MathComp) library.
+A corpus of code for the [Coq proof assistant](https://coq.inria.fr) along with several independently machine-readable representations, derived from verification projects related to the [Mathematical Components][math-comp-website] (MathComp) library.
 The corpus can be used, e.g., in machine learning and data mining applications.
 Machine-readable representations are in the form of [S-expressions][sexp-link] (sexps),